 Since the fabric that I'll be sewing right side up is the purple fabric, I've kept my black bobbin but traded out the black thread for purple thread.
 This will ensure that the bottom black fabric will have matching black thread and the purple fabric will have matching purple thread since these stitches will definitely be seen.

+Beginning with the recently pinned folded over edges, sew the top purple fabric to the back black fabric.
 Continue the top stitch on both shorter sides and one longer side of the shawl.
 The longer side without the top stitch will be the top of the shawl.
 This will create a beautiful finished look on the 3 edges and a lovely draping effect on the top of the shawl.

 The finished product is the perfect accessory for any formal affair.